enricosargent/hansen_econometrics_solutions/README.md

 # Solutions Manual for Bruce E. Hansen's *Econometrics*

-This repository contains a sample chapter and the accompanying code for my book, *Solutions Manual for Econometrics by Bruce E. Hansen: A Patient and Pedagogical Approach*.
+This repository contains  the accompanying code for my book, *Solutions Manual for Econometrics by Bruce E. Hansen: A Patient and Pedagogical Approach*.